gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

     twig: true
 ---

-A **Module Positions** particle plays an important role in the layout of a page.
-Each position Particle represents a position where modules can be assigned.
+A **Module Position** or **Widget Position** particle plays an important role in the layout of a page.
+Each position particle represents a position where modules can be assigned.

 Instead of breaking out your text editor to rename and/or create widget positions, you can do so with a few clicks of the mouse.
 This is also easier than going through the modules/widgets and reassigning them to the new positions scheme one-by-one.